taogen-dev-tools/plantuml-generator/README.md

 ## How to run

-### Get This Project Executable jar File
+### To get this project executable jar file

 First of all, you need to get the `plantuml-generator.jar` executable file of this project.

-1) You can get the executable jar file by using Maven command to package the source code.
+You can get the executable jar file by using Maven command to package the source code.
 The target packaged jar file is `plantuml-generator-jar-with-dependencies.jar`, and you can rename to `plantuml-generator.jar` or others.

 ```shell
 # clone this project to your local